ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/linux_basics/text.md

 ### Remote Editing
 To setup Visual Studio Code to remotely edit files on the cluster, please go to slides 13 on this [guide](https://docs.google.com/presentation/d/1pEXb4H47atpWruV0qxoYcZxtLc3dPk9ehIXNkf8Zv1g/edit?usp=sharing)

+## RStudio Server
+Two options exist to access the HPCC cluster via RStudio Server.

+1. R users can log in to their HPCC accounts via an RStudio Server instance.
+To do so, visit this URL: https://rstudio.hpcc.ucr.edu.
+Next provide your HPCC login credentials.
+2. Alternatively, RStudio Server instances can be started via an SSH tunnel after loging into a node interactively.
+This involves the following steps.
+   a.
+SSH into the cluster via ssh as outlined [here](https://hpcc.ucr.edu/manuals/linux_basics/intro/).
+   b.
+Log in to a node interactively node, using _e.g._: `srun -p short --pty bash -l`
+   c.
+If needed, load a specific R version from the module system, _e.g._: `module R/4.1.0_gcc-8.3.0`
+   d.
+Load the RStudio Server module: `module load rstudio-server`
+   e.
+Start RStudio Server: `start-rserver.sh`
+   f.
+Next follow the instructions printed to the screen.